KnowageLabs/Knowage-Documentation/chapter_3/security_management/document.rst

 .. figure:: media/image74.png

-    Association with analytical driver panel.
+    Association with analytical driver panel - 1.

 Choose a name for the title of driver.
 Then choose analytical driver from drop-down menu that you wish to associate to the document.